 Creators in the United States who want to fundraise for a U.S. nonprofit organization can raise funds by putting YouTube donation cards on their videos.

 Let your fans show their appreciation for your videos by making a monetary contribution directly on the video page.
 Make sure your video is eligible, then follow the instructions to turn on Fan Funding for your channel.

 Link directly to your associated website from your video.
 You need to add an associated website to your account to use this card.

 Link viewers directly to your creative projects on one of these approved crowdfunding URLs.

 Promote licensed merchandise directly from your video.
-Since iTunes isn't supported on Android devices, merchandise cards linking to iTunes won't be shown on Android devices.
 Make sure your URL is on the list of approved retailer URLs.

 Engage with your viewers by presenting them with a poll and let them vote on different options.
 Learn how to use cards to poll your viewers.

 Link to another public YouTube video or playlist that viewers might be interested in.
 You can also link to a specific time in a video or to an individual video in a playlist by entering a video or playlist URL directly.

 - Next to the type of card you want to add, select Create.

 - If you haven't done so previously, for some link types select Enable first to accept the Terms & Conditions.